ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 ## DNS
 {: #vpc-transit2-dns}
 {: step}
-![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns.svg){: class="center"}
-{: style="text-align: center;"}

-The {{site.data.keyword.dns_full_notm}} service is used to provide names to IP addresses.
+The {{site.data.keyword.dns_full_notm}} service is used to convert names to IP addresses.
 In this example a separate DNS service is created for the transit and each of the spokes.
 This approach provides isolation between teams and allows the architecture to spread across different accounts.
 If a single DNS service in a single account meets your isolation requirements it will be simpler to configure.
+All zones are configured similarly and below is a diagram for a two zone architecture:

+![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns.svg){: class="center"}
+{: style="text-align: center;"}

 ### DNS Resources
 {: #vpc-transit2-dns-resources}